laminlabs/lamindb/docs/faq/acid.md

 artifact = ln.Artifact("sample.fasta", key="sample.fasta")
 ```

-Because the public API only allows you to set a default storage for which you have permission, we need to hack it:
+To simulate an unauthorized storage location, we temporarily override the default storage root:

 ```python
 ln.settings.storage._root = UPath("s3://nf-core-awsmegatests")
 ```

-This raises an exception but nothing gets saved:
+This raises an exception, and because the transaction is atomic, nothing gets saved to the database:

 ```python
 with pytest.raises(PermissionError) as error: